Lingviston/jacoco-subprojects-kotlin-dsl/README.md

 ## Questions

-1. Why does it require two afterEvaluate blocks (within subprojects module and within precompiled script)?
+1. Why does it require two afterEvaluate blocks (within subprojects block of the root project's build.gradle.kts and within precompiled script testCoverage.gradle.kts)?
-2. Is it a correct approach to achieve the goal?
+2. Is it correct approach to achieve the goal?

 ## Notices